NambiarAnand/IVDC/ROS_PS/README.md

 Messages are the information that is getting transferred from nodes via topics, services and actions.

+## Question 1, 3-8
+Couldnt solve because wasnt having experience in ROS1 and construct was too laggy.
+Nevertheless I am looking forward in having experience in both ROS1 and ROS2

 ## Question 9:
 Quaternions are a way to represent rotations in a 3D space, using a four dimensional number system to represent these.
 It consists of 4 real parts typically denoted by w,x,y and z, where w is the scalar part used to scale the rotation, while the x,y,z are the imaginary parts (vector) which defines the axis and angle of rotation.
 The magnitude of x,y,z [ √(x²+y²+z²) ] represents the amount of rotation, and a zero vector part (w≠0) represents no rotation.